Anti-WAAhnsinns Festival

-The Anti-WAAhnsinns Festival was a series of political rock concerts which took place in Germany during the 1980s.
+The Anti-WAAhnsinns Festival (German Woodstock) was a series of political rock concerts which took place in Germany during the 1980s.
 Its purpose was to support protests against the planned nuclear reprocessing plant Wackersdorf (German: Wiederaufbereitungsanlage Wackersdorf, abbreviated WAA Wackersdorf) in Wackersdorf.
 In 1986, the fifth festival marked the peak of the protest movement against the plant.
 With over 100,000 people attending on 26 and 27 July, it was the largest rock concert in the history of Germany.
 The line-up included some of Germany's most popular music acts of the time such as BAP, Die Toten Hosen, Udo Lindenberg, Rio Reiser, Herbert Grönemeyer.
 The festival remained completely peaceful, contrary to government expectations.
 As a result of the overwhelming protests, the festivals resulted in unexpected media coverage for the anti-nuclear movement in Germany.

 Beginnings

 The first Anti-WAAhnsinns Festival took place in 1982 at the Lanzenanger venue in Burglengenfeld.
 Primary responsibility for the event was held by the local autonomous youth centre, where many such festivals had taken place before.
 Between 2,000 and 4,000 people visit the concerts each year.
 Since many members of the youth centre had actively been participating in the resistance against the recycling plant, the management decided to change the original festival into the Anti-WAAhnsinns Festival.
 The main purpose of the events was to attract public attention to the problems related to the WAA and the protests.

 From their engagement in culture-related work, the youth centre very quickly managed to come into contact with many Bavarian musicians like Haindling or Biermösl Blosn; who also argued against the building of the recycling plant.
 While these festivals got more and more positive feedback from the public, the idea began to emerge of encouraging big-name performers, like BAP, Udo Lindenberg, or Herbert Grönemeyer, to take part.
 Finally, because of the good relations with the management of BAP, the record label EMI Electrola was able to convince their - mostly left-leaning - artists to participate in the festival.
 In that same year, a live recording of the festival was released as a double LP by this record label.
 The proceeds of this album were used to support a citizens' initiative against the WAA.

 Originally, the organizers intended the Anti-WAAhnsinns Festival to take place in the immediate vicinity of the planned FRP.
 After excessive protests at Easter and Pentecost the position of both parties got more radical, especially influenced by the catastrophe of Chernobyl.
 As a result, the Bavarian government set up inviolable precincts up to 120 square kilometers around the construction area.
 Ultimately, the organizers opted for a field near Burglengenfeld as the venue for the festival.
 Even before preparation for the festival took place, some city councillors of the CSU (Christian Social Union) and the mayor of Burglengenfeld, Stefan Bawidamann, had already voiced their concern about riots on the fringes of the festival.